abidlabs/groovy/README.md

 * Allow `task` to be an arbitrary function of inputs, not just a format string
 * Add support for `browser-use` and desktop apps
 * Give examples of how this could be useful long-term (e.g. autonomous agents running on cron jobs & slacking you important stuff)
+* Figure out a way to get human input

 ## Contributing